422UR4H/PixHub_API/README.md

 Use Swagger to access route documentation and dynamically interact with the application!

-Access the link in the browser: `http://localhost:8080/swagger/index.html`.
+After cloning the application and uploading the Docker environment, access the link in the browser: `http://localhost:8080/swagger/index.html`.

+Note: To use the `/payments` and `/conciliation` route correctly, you must clone and up their respective consumers that are at the beginning of this document.

 ## Technologies used